chenikabukes/project_hammer/README.md

 ## Overview

-This repository provides a comprehensive analysis of grocery price dynamics across several vendors, focusing on average prices, sale trends, and potential pricing strategies.
+This repository provides an analysis of grocery price dynamics across several vendors, focusing on average prices, sale trends, and potential pricing strategies.
 The analysis aims to uncover insights into vendor-specific pricing behaviors and explore how these behaviors may vary over time and across different products.
 The dataset used includes time-series data on grocery prices gathered from multiple vendors between February and October 2024.

 ## File Structure